Port Barton is a quaint little beach town that’s somehow managed to retain all its quaintness and rural hospitality.

 Off-the-beaten-path travelers come here to laze around its picturesque beaches, shifting slow-moving, satisfied eyes from one gorgeous view to another.
 But for the actively-inclined, there’s still plenty to do in Port Barton.

-Here’s the top 5 things to do in Port Barton, in no particular order:
+Here are the top 5 things to do in Port Barton, in no particular order:

 Top Things to Do in Port Barton #1.
 Island Hop